 Why it’s important: If you are going to spend upward of $1,000 on an extended warranty, it’s important that your most essential vehicle parts and components are covered.

-How to check: Any reputable extended car warranty provider will allow potential customers to review sample contracts to verify what the warranties cover.
-These contracts will list either exactly what is or is not covered by the warranty.
+How to check: Any reputable extended car warranty provider will allow potential customers to review sample service contracts to verify what the warranties cover.
+These contracts will list exactly what is or isn't covered by the warranty.
 Carefully read the full list of coverage and exclusions of any extended car warranty before you purchase it.

 Why it’s important: If you want your extended warranty to help you save on repair costs, you need to find the best coverage plan at the lowest possible cost.

-Why it’s important: Any provider that tries to make coverage details obscure should be suspect.
-Providers should be upfront about contract information, and it’s a bad sign when a provider tries to hide important coverage details from its customers.
+Why it’s important: Any provider that tries to make coverage details obscure should raise eyebrows.
+Providers should be up front about contract information, and it’s a bad sign when a provider tries to hide important coverage details from its customers.

-How to check: Companies with a good BBB standing and that post sample contracts demonstrate a high level of transparency.
+How to check: Companies that have a good BBB standing and post sample contracts demonstrate a high level of transparency.
 If you have difficulty finding contract information or even receiving a quote from a provider, this should be a red flag.

 Why it’s important: Any extended warranty is only as good as the service it provides when it comes time to file a claim.
 The worst extended car warranty companies have slow claims processes and regularly look for excuses to deny claims.

 How to check: Look at a company’s BBB page, which will list customer reviews and complaints.
-You can also check sites like Trustpilot to see what customers are saying.
+You can also check websites such as Trustpilot to see what customers are saying.
 Keep in mind that any extended warranty provider – even one of the best ones – is bound to have its fair share of complaints.
-However, providers with an especially high volume of complaints and few positive comments should be considered warily.
+However, providers with an especially high volume of complaints and few positive comments should be greeted with skepticism.

 In an effort to provide accurate and unbiased information to consumers, our expert review team collects data from dozens of extended auto warranty companies to formulate rankings of the best providers.
 Companies receive a score in each of the following categories, as well as an overall weighted score out of 5.0 stars.